Nine days of celebrating urban-grown food and the people who grow it!

 TUG wants to put the spotlight on urban-grown food and the people who grow it!
-The City of Toronto will declare September 8-16 as Urban Agriculture Week to celebrate the many ways that growing food in the city makes Toronto a greener and more vibrant place to live.
+Every year the City of Toronto declares 9 days in September as Urban Agriculture Week to celebrate the many ways that growing food in the city makes Toronto a greener and more vibrant place to live.

 Toronto has a wealth of growers who know everything from how to grow okra to increasing participation in a community garden to starting up an innovative local food business.
 Many of these people, coming from a variety of backgrounds and experiences, are well-known in their own neighbourhoods but not heard elsewhere in the city.
 TUG hopes to change that by featuring growers and what they know in videos, articles and photo essays.
 See the Grower2Grower page.